 FUSE Marketing Group • 379 Adelaide St. West, 4th floor • Toronto, ON M5V 1S5 • 416-368-FUSE (3873)

 Canadians often complain about waking up on winter mornings to an “ice cold” car that simply won’t start.
-This made us think: what if we used the MotoMaster Eliminator Battery to power a truck that was literally made of ice?
-After all, if it could do this, frigid mornings in Moose Factory would be a walk in the park.
+So what if we used the MotoMaster Eliminator Battery to power a truck that was literally made of ice?

 Canadians were blown away by the Ice Truck.
 Online teasers and video placements earned over 2.5 million views and Facebook likes.
-The frosty vehicle made its national TV debut during the appropriately chilly NHL Winter Classic – one of the only professional hockey games played in the snowy outdoors.
+The truck made its national TV debut during the appropriately chilly NHL Winter Classic – one of the only professional hockey games played outdoors.

-Overall, the Ice Truck received coverage on over 160 media outlets, collecting a combined total of more than 81 million earned media impressions.
-And most importantly, the Ice Truck helped Canadian Tire boost battery sales by 50% compared to the previous year.
+Overall, the Ice Truck garnered a combined total of more than 81 million earned media impressions, and helped boost battery sales by 50% that year.